Bankoga/golem/open_problems/config_problems.md

 These are open problems concerning config files, and thoughts on how to resolve them.

+## Brain Network Config

+The top level abstraction is the brain network.
+A graph whose nodes are individual problem domains.

+> Open Question: Do we define the brain network in the code, or do we use a config? **use a config**

+If we want to continue with the same approach that we have been using, then going with a config seems to be the best route.

 ## Problem Domain Configs

 > Open Question: Do we need configs for the problem domain types?
 YES.
 See below for reason why.